-My current series of paintings consists of various lakes and mountain ranges around the Yukon with roads running through them.
+My series of paintings consists of various lakes and mountain ranges around the Yukon, some with roads running through them.
 Adding a human element to the narrative of my body of work is a new development and I’m excited to explore it further.
 I’m also in the process of investigating the translation of my work into even larger, mural sized works.

 Now that I have children of my own, my family and I spend time camping, hiking and snowshoeing around the Yukon.
 My kids are an inspiration to me and my work and I am so grateful to be able to share my childhood experiences with them.
 Seeing the Yukon through their eyes reminds me of my own childhood and that I wouldn’t live anywhere else.